isomerpages/enterprisesg-wmo/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: With effect from 1st June 2025, the Weights and Measures Office (WMO) will be transferred to the Competition and Consumer Commission of Singapore (CCCS). <br><br>  There will be no changes to the prevailing regulatory regime administered by the WMO arising from the transfer.
-  <br><br>  You may continue to reach us via existing channels before 1st June
+notification: The Weights and Measures Office (WMO) will be transferred to the Competition and Consumer Commission of Singapore (CCCS) in the second half of the year.
+There will be no changes to the prevailing regulatory regime administered by the WMO arising from the transfer.
+You may continue to reach us via existing channels before the transfer1st June 2025.
-  2025.
 Details on new public communication touchpoints following the transfer will be shared in due course.
 sections:
   - hero:
       subtitle: <h3>Ensuring accuracy in daily transactions</h3><h3></h3>